openebs/mayastor-docs/quickstart/preparing-the-cluster.md

 # Preparing the Cluster

-## Configure Mayastor Nodes

-In the context of the Mayastor application, a "Mayastor Node" \(MSN\) is a Kubernetes worker node on which is scheduled an instance of a Mayastor data plane pod and which is thus capable of hosting storage "pools" and exporting Persistent Volumes \(PV\) to application pods within the cluster.
-A MSN makes use of block storage device\(s\) attached to it to contribute storage capacity to its pool\(s\), which supply backing storage for the Persistent Volumes dynamically-provisioned on the cluster by Mayastor.

-{% hint style="info" %}
-In this version of Mayastor, a worker node _MUST_ be configured as a MSN in order for it to be able to mount PVs provisioned by the Mayastor control plane.
-That is to say, application pods using Mayastor volumes can only be successfully scheduled on MSNs.
-It is not necessary for a MSN to have any Pools configured on it, if it is required only to mount volumes for applications rather than host data replicas for them.

-This restriction will be removed in version 2.0
-{% endhint %}

-New MSN nodes can be provisioned within the cluster at any time after the initial deployment, as aggregate demands for capacity, performance and availability levels increase.

 ### Verify / Enable Huge Page Support

-_2MiB-sized_  Huge Pages must be supported and enabled on a MSN.
+_2MiB-sized_  Huge Pages must be supported and enabled the nodes.
 A minimum number of 1024 such pages \(i.e. 2GiB total\) must be available _exclusively_ to the Mayastor pod on each node, which should be verified thus:

 ```text
 grep HugePages /proc/meminfo